Chapter 21: Phase 1 - SaaS Foundation

 GDPR: customers/data_requestReturns 200 with “no PII” message

-GDPR: shop/redactDeletes all store data, returns 200
+GDPR: shop/redactDeletes all tenant data, returns 200

 Comparison with Phase 0